r3sult/cronq/README.rst

 cronq-pruner
 ============

 As time goes on, you will wish to prune your database of old events.
-A naive pruner is packaged with cronq, and can be used to prune from a starting event id to an ending event id:
+A naive pruner is packaged with cronq, and it has the ability to prune events by a range or to keep at most ``N`` recent events

 .. code-block bash

     # specify the database connection string
     export DATABASE_URL=mysql+pymysql://cronq:cronq@localhost/cronq

+    # delete events 1 through 10 (deletes 100 at a time)
+    cronq-pruner --first 1 --last 10000

-    # delete events 1 through 10
+    # delete events 1 through 10 (deletes 1000 at a time)
-    cronq-pruner --first 1 --last 10
+    cronq-pruner --first 1 --last 10000 --range 100

+    # delete events not within the last 100 events
+    cronq-pruner --keep 100

 cronq-web
 =========